photos by Barry Fizgerald & Michael H. Irwin

 Grounds: At the back of the property is a spacious sun-deck set with lounge and deck chairs and an outdoor table with sun-umbrella.
-At the time of this writing, (November 2012) we have just completed the first phase of a remodel, and it does not provide a water feature.
-In the near future we will be adding a large Jacuzzi tub or possiblly a small swimming pool.
-For now we encourage you to enjoy this unique property for its four-star interior amenities, and explore nearby Fort-Zachary Taylor Beach for your sun time and water play.
+It does not provide a water feature, but we encourage you to enjoy this unique property for its four-star interior amenities, and explore nearby Fort-Zachary Taylor Beach for your sun time and water play.

 Bedroom One: 1 King size bed